-During the year ended 30 June 2018, the Board of Statutory Auditors met eight times, with meetings lasting two hours and 36 minutes on average.
-The meetings were attended by all members of the Board, except on one occasion when one member was absent for good reason.
+During the year ended 30 June 2019, the Board of Statutory Auditors met seven times, with meetings lasting two hours on average.
+The meetings were attended by all members of the Board.
 The Board of Statutory Auditors has scheduled seven meetings for the current year, one of which has already been held.